GenesisFR/HowToBecomeGoodAtShooters/README.md

 - after self-reviving, you're immune to damage for a few seconds (except in PVP) as long as you don't perform any action other than walking
 - while getting revived, the player who is downed is invulnerable (except in PVP)
 - any explosion will interrupt the revive, therefore you shouldn't stand or deploy a skill too close to the player reviving
+- reaching the next area of a mission or summit floor will, most of the time, revive all downed players

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2